What’s different about Google Tag Manager V2.0? Let’s take a look:

 If all of this is still confusing despite the updated interface, we have some good news for you.
 Similar to the Google Analytics and Google Adwords courses, Google has now created a free Google Tag Manager Fundamentals course, which will help you understand the core concepts of tag management and enhance your use of tags and Google Analytics.

 Hopefully, you will be able to quickly adapt and keep using tags to collect important data for your organization.
 We recognize that this process might be difficult, but we encourage you to use the Internet to your advantage and search for specific examples of the types of tags you want to implement as well as use Google’s new Google Tag Manager Fundamentals course.
-And of course, if you have any specific Google Tag Manager questions, email [email protected] and let us know how we can help you.
 Happy tagging!

 Ready to dive in?
 We have free basic setup templates that can be imported into any Google Tag Manager container.
 Check them out at Whole Whale University.
 Happy tagging!Google Tag Manager made some changes.
 Get caught up: Click To Tweet